elena-117/NewsBlog/README.md

 ## Roadmap

 - [x] Creation of the basic pages of the site: Home, News and About pages.
-- [x] Adding the option to add, edit and delete articles on the site.
+- [x] Adding the option to add, edit and delete articles on the website.
 - [x] Opening each news item on a dedicated page.
 - [x] Adding the option for users to register on the website, also Log in and Log out.
 - [x] Restriction for adding, editing and deleting articles: only authorized and logged in users can add, edit and delete articles.